jengelh/libhx/README.txt

     Parsers shconfig files.
 Their format is a subset of shell code.
 Files in / etc/sysconfig are commonly shconfig-style.

-  • random number gathering (HXrand_*)

-    Conveniently use /dev/urandom when it is available.

   • common string operations